The Corporate Tax Planning Law Review: Malaysia

 The Income Tax (Country-by-Country Reporting) Rules 2016 (the CbCr Rules) are consistent with the OECD's recommendations outlined in Action 13 of its BEPS initiative.
 These rules apply to multinational corporation (MNC) groups where their ultimate holding company is incorporated and resident in Malaysia, the group has a total consolidated group revenue of at least 3 billion ringgit in the financial year preceding the reporting financial year and its constituent entities have cross-border transactions with its other constituent entities.61 An MNC group must include in its report aggregate information on, among others, revenue, income tax paid, number of employees, and tangible assets for each jurisdiction the group operates in and identify each constituent entity of the group.62

-Besides compulsory reporting by MNCs, Malaysia has enacted the Income Tax (Automatic Exchange of Financial Account Information) Rules 2016 compelling Malaysian financial institutions to collect and report to the IRB financial information of non-residents.
+In addition to compulsory reporting by MNCs, Malaysia has enacted the Income Tax (Automatic Exchange of Financial Account Information) Rules 2016 compelling Malaysian financial institutions to collect and report to the IRB financial information of non-residents.
 The IRB in turn will exchange this information with participating foreign tax authorities in the non-residents' home countries, thus reducing opportunities for offshore tax evasion.
-As of 15 January 2020, there are 67 reportable jurisdictions, including Australia, China, Switzerland and the United Kingdom.63
+As of 19 January 2021, there are 108 reportable jurisdictions, including Australia, China, Switzerland and the United Kingdom.63

 Most recently, Malaysia has begun to address its tax incentives that have been identified by the Forum on Harmful Tax Practices for evaluation, in accordance with BEPS Action 5.
 For example, with effect from 1 January 2019, the LBATA has been amended to remove ring-fencing on Labuan business activity.64 Labuan business activity was previously ring-fenced by excluding transactions between a Labuan entity and a resident (Malaysian natural person or business) and transactions in Malaysian currency.